PedroMartelleto/Conics.js/README.md

 ## Versioning

-[Semantic Versioning](http://semver.org/).
+See [Semantic Versioning](http://semver.org/).
 For the versions available, see the [tags on this repository](https://github.com/pedromartelleto/mathweb/tags).

 ## License